MWals/GitHubRepoSizeTracker/readme.md

 # GitHub Repository Size Tracker

 ## Overview
-The GitHub Repository Size Tracker is a simple yet powerful Python script that calculates the total disk usage of your GitHub repositories.
+The GitHub Repository Size Tracker is a simple Python script that calculates the total disk usage of your GitHub repositories.
 It allows users to specify the scope of repositories to include in the calculation: all, public, or private.

 ## Prerequisites
 Before you begin, ensure you have the following: